jaksah/tech-intro/README.md

 	hbs.registerPartial(name, template);

 Now move the nav bar content from `index.hbs` to `header.hbs` and verify on [http://localhost:3000/](http://localhost:3000/) that the root page ('/') looks the same and that the nav bar is present when clicking on the other link.

+_Side note:_ When adding more partials to your app you can register partials dynamically from a folder using [this snippet](https://gist.github.com/jaksah/70fc400ce70664eaa47fcb47c34b307c)

 #### Asynchronous data fetching
 More often than not a web page needs to respond to user interaction.
 We will explore this situation by simply fetching our images through our json route we previously created and render them, with the click of a button.
 All without reloading the page.
 Lets therefore, to our newly added page `async.hbs`, add a button and a container for our gallery.